dfremont/glulx-llvm/README.md

 * zzo38, for writing glasm and saving me the work of writing an assembler.

 * Charles Nicholson, Wojciech Muła, and other contributors for the implementation of `printf` used in my miniature version of _libc_ (found [here](https://github.com/charlesnicholson/nanoprintf)).

+* Jordan Francis Moran-Meyers, for suggesting using AppVeyor to build binaries for various platforms and showing how to do it.

 * Graham Nelson, without whose inspiring work on Inform 7 I would likely never have heard of Glulx.
 (And without whose inspiring work on earlier versions of Inform perhaps Glulx would not exist at all.)